garvkhurana/house_price_prediction/README.md

 # house_prize_prediction
-Car Price Prediction Project
+house prize predicition
 Overview
-This project aims to predict the prices of cars based on various features using linear regression.
-The dataset used for this project contains information about different cars, including their make, model, mileage, engine size, and other relevant attributes.
+This project aims to predict the prices of house based on various features using linear regression.
+The dataset used for this project contains information about the area of the house,bathrooms in the house,does the house have main road access or not,does the house has a guestroom or not,number of parking spaces etc etc.